mbezjak/kin/README.md

 Here is a very simple and elegant solution that works when jenkins/hudson is installed on Linux.
 Moreover it automates building configuration files.
 Put `kin.jar`, `build.kin` and `*.tpl` files into one directory under SCM (`git`, `mercurial` or any other).
-Create new jenkins/hudson job and setup SCM and build triggers (example, poll every 10 minutes).
+Create new jenkins/hudson job, setup SCM and build triggers (example, poll every 10 minutes).
+SCM should use *clean build* option.
 Add new shell build step with following content:

     java -jar "$WORKSPACE/kin.jar"
     rsync --archive --checksum --verbose "$WORKSPACE/build/" "$HOME/jobs"